krukow/vsts-migrate/README.md

 # vsts-work-migrate

-Tool to migrate work items from vsts.
+Tool to migrate work items from mseng to msmobilcenter vsts instance.

 ## Prerequisites